joaomariowd/EC/README.md

 # EC
-Some PHP classes that can be used to have **ORM** (Object-relational mapping), following the ActiveRecord pattern.
+Some PHP classes that can be used to have **ORM** (Object-relational mapping), inspired by the ActiveRecord pattern.
 There's other classes for pagination, **User ACL** and much more.

 ## Usage